syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% endhighlight %}

 {% highlight ASP.NET CORE %}
-//DocIO supports to Recreate Nested Metafile in Windows forms, WPF, ASP.NET and ASP.NET MVC platform alone, it's also supported in .NET Core 3.0, but it requires DoctoPDFConverter assembly instead of DocIORenderer.
+//DocIO supports to Recreate Nested Metafile in Windows forms, WPF, ASP.NET and ASP.NET MVC platform alone, and it's also supported in .NET Core 3.0, but it requires DocToPDFConverter assembly instead of DocIORenderer.
 {% endhighlight %}

 {% highlight XAMARIN %}